hujhax/austin-improv-wiki/ComedySportz.md

 |Director = [[Les McGehee]]
 |Years	=		1986-2012
 }}
-: This page refers to the competitive short-form improv show that ran in a number of theaters from 1986 to 2012.
+: This page refers to the sports-themed short-form improv show that ran in a number of theaters from 1986 to 2012.
 For the competitive short-form improv show that's had several runs as a [[Hideout]] mainstage show, see [[Theatresports]].

 **ComedySportz** refers to the Austin franchise of [[Wikipedia - ComedySportz|ComedySportz]].